watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 ## Chat Workflow

 Before making modules to customize the chat, it is important to understand the workflow that a chat message goes through.
-Along with sending text messages, there are various commands built into the chat system, so every message has to be checked to see if they need to be interpreted as a command or just a text message.
+Along with sending text messages, there are various commands built into the chat system, so every message has to be checked to see if it needs to be interpreted as a command or just a text message.
 Even text messages can be modified and filtered in the process.

-After a user has focus in the chat input and enters a character, several checks are made right away on the Client.
+After a user has focused on the chat input and enters a character, several checks are made right away on the Client.
 If the character is **Escape** the input box closes and no actions are taken.
 If the character is anything other than **Enter** the text gets passed through **In-Progress** command processors.
 These are used to evaluate the text to see if any action needs to be taken.
-For example, when a user starts whispering with the `/whisper` command, as soon as a user name has been entered after the command, the input box changes to indicate that the user is now entering in a whisper channel.
+For example, when a user starts whispering with the `/whisper` command, as soon as a user name has been entered after the command, the input box changes to indicate that the user is now entering a whisper channel.

 On the client side of chat, there are two types of processors: [In-Progress](#in-progress-commands) and [Completed](#completed-message-commands). **In-Progress** evaluates after every character has been typed, and **Completed** only evaluates when the user has finished typing and has hit **Enter**.

 When the user finishes typing and hits **Enter** the text, their input is sent through several more command processors.
-If an **In-Progress** command made a custom chat state, the chat checks the state to see if a final command should be executed and if the message should continue on.
+If an **In-Progress** command makes a custom chat state, the chat checks the state to see if a final command should be executed and if the message should continue.
 If the message is allowed to continue, then the text is sent through another set of processors called **Completed** processors.
 If any of these processors return true, the message stops being sent.
 Otherwise, the message is sent to the server.

 Once the message reaches the server, it goes through another set of command processors.
 Just like the "Completed" processors on the client, if any of these processors return true, then the message stops executing.
-Otherwise the message gets passed through a set of filters (including the default Roblox chat filter).
+Otherwise, the message gets passed through a set of filters (including the default Roblox chat filter).
 Once all of this is done the message is sent to all of the Channels and appropriate Speakers.

 ## Server Modules